brendengerber/invoice-app/README.md

     ]
 }
 ```
-### Endpoint: Delete User Invoice By Id
+### Endpoint: Delete Invoice By Id
-* Description: Deletes an invoice associated with a logged in user by id
+* Description: Deletes an invoice associated with a logged in user by id.
 * Path: `/invoices/:id`
 * Method: DELETE
 * Response Success Code: 200